-What no one tells you is that the emotional trauma governs your future choices and actions for years to come.
+What no one really tells you, is that the emotional trauma governs your future choices and actions for years to come.

-Over the years I have seen my personal experience of divorce reflected by hundreds of other divorcees.
-We look like we have it together on the outside, but a deep fear of being hurt again leads us into relationships with emotionally unavailable people so we don’t need to commit to them.
+Over the years I have seen my personal experience of divorce reflected back to me by hundreds of other divorcees.
+We look pretty well put together on the outside, but a deep fear of being hurt again leads us to relationships with emotionally unavailable people so we don’t really need to commit to them.

-The pain and fear of loneliness is far more excruciating than we would ever let on.
+The pain of loneliness is far more excruciating than we would ever let on.
 After all, society has trained us not to wear our hearts on our sleeves.

 As a relationship coach and matchmaker, I have interviewed over 800 people and I have seen a pattern of what works for couples who are happy together and what causes relationships to break down.

-How do you divorce-proof your relationship?
-If you are lucky enough to find someone to love, who loves you back, it’s worth the time and energy to learn about creating a deeply satisfying relationship.
+So how do you divorce-proof your relationship?
+If you were once lucky enough to find someone to love, who loves you back; it’s worth the time and energy to learn about creating deeply satisfying relationships.

-How do we create those same emotions with the person you are with?
-Can you fall in love with that person again after all the arguments and disappointments you’ve experienced?
-The answer is yes – if you are willing to do the work.
+So how do we create those same emotions with the person you are with?
+Can you possibly fall in love with that person again after all the arguments and disappointments that you’ve experienced?
+The answer is a resounding yes if you are willing to do the work.

 Often it’s the little things that move your relationship in a whole new direction.